 - Total monthly housing payment is approximately $1,200 – $1,800 (mortgage and escrow, which includes taxes, insurance, and short and long-term maintenance costs for common areas.)

 - Homeowner pays utilities, water, and sewer.

-- An applicant’s total annual family income must fall between 40% – 60% of the area median income.
-For a family of four, that falls between $50,525 and $80,520.
+- An applicant’s total annual family income must fall between 40% – 60% of the area median income. (see chart below)

-Criteria 3: Willingness to Partner/Sweat Equity
+Criteria 3: Willingness to Partner

 The family must demonstrate a willingness to participate as a partner with Habitat.
 Prospective homeowners must demonstrate a commitment to their home and community, as well as to Habitat.
 These criteria will be determined by interviewing the applicant families and their references.
 If selected as a Habitat homeowner, you will be required to:

 - Commit yourself and all adult family members, in writing, to work between 240 and 360 hours (in total) with Habitat for Humanity while your home is under construction;

 - Pay your mortgage on time so that more homes can be built (this will be determined by obtaining your credit report);

 - Maintain your home inside and out, including doing the necessary landscaping and cleaning of common areas.